-Last year LA Weekly chose “M.E.
-So Funny” – a 2-woman sketch show Nahreen wrote and directed poking fun at Middle-Eastern culture – for their pick-of-the-week in August 2015.
+LA Weekly chose M.E.
+So Funny – a 2-woman sketch show poking fun at Middle-Eastern culture that Nahreen wrote and directed – for their pick-of-the-week in August 2015.
 The show was also booked at UC Riverside, and received a great review from their newspaper.

 Nahreen has been writing since she was 8 years old.
 Her first book, The Man Who Ate the Dinosaur, was a hit with her second grade class.
 She has since written countless short stories, poems, plays, songs, articles, sketches, jokes, film scripts, and TV scripts.